Python API

 The QA agent will search your documents for relevant information and use the configured LLM to generate a comprehensive answer.
 With cite=True

 , responses include citations showing which documents were used as sources.
+Citations prefer the document title when present, otherwise they use the URI.

 The QA provider and model can be configured via environment variables (see Configuration).